 Chief Information Security Officer (CISO) who reports directly to one of the above roles

+A delegate may serve as the Management Representative.
 Any delegate must be a manager, with the security function in the subordinate reporting chain.
 Delegates are identified when one of the above roles performs institutional registration.
-The management representative may also be, but is not expected to be, a General or XSec member representative.
+The management representative may also be, but is not expected to be, a member representative in the General, Ops, or Officers community.
 Unless established as a member representative, the management representative does not participate in operational information sharing.
 The management representative should be a member representative only if it's appropriate for that individual to participate operationally.
 Regardless of member rep status, a management rep is eligible to participate in management advisory groups and committees.

 Member representative - XSec

-Institutions must be a college or university, teaching hospital, research and education network provider, or government-funded research organization.
+Institutions must be a college or university, teaching hospital, research and education network provider, or government-funded research organization located in the Australia, Canada, New Zealand, the UK, or the United States.

 Individuals (member representatives) must: